 - International Organization for Standardization (ISO) standards.

-The Guide to Food Safety complements the Guide to Food Labelling and Advertising, which provides information on food labelling and advertising requirements.
+The Guide to Food Safety complements the Industry Labelling Tool, which provides information on food labelling and advertising requirements.

 How to use this guide